happyslappykat/happyslappykat/README.md

 - 🌱 The more I learn the less I know.
 Lately, it's trying to make my own video game and functional languages.
 - 📫 Check my linkedIn https://www.linkedin.com/in/katharine-alma-yi

 I've bounced around from Linux Admin, TechOps, Old School Data Center Work, to Devops, to InfoSec/Cybersecurity.
-Working on my second Master's degree in Cybersecurity now--first was in English Lit.
+I have a second Master's degree in Cybersecurity now--first was in English Lit.
 Hit me up!
 I keep most of what I do close to chest for reasons.

 <!---
 happyslappykat/happyslappykat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.